cns-studios/hypr-control/README.md

 _More comming soon_

-## Improvment and Platform Support
+## Improvement and Platform Support

 **Please submit ideas or changes requests in the GitHub Issues Tab**, this helps the project grow and maybe expand for other Systems.